 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

 More coming soon!Learn how Slack works, from top to bottom!Want to learn more about setting up your team?
 Look no further!Welcome to Slack!
 We're so glad you're here.
 Let's get started!Adjust your profile and preferences to make Slack work just for you!Simplify your daily work with apps and tools.Tips and tools for beginners and experts alike.

 Slack is experiencing some connectivity issues — please stand by.
 Check

 Early on December 23, 2015 we disconnected certain custom bots created by users whose accounts had previously been deactivated.
-We did this to help ensure the security of the content for the Slack teams they had been enabled for.
+We did this to help ensure the security of the content for the Slack workspaces they had been enabled for.

 While we have no reason to believe that anyone took advantage of these circumstances to read messages which they would not otherwise have access to (or even that anyone was aware this was the case), it is impossible to rule it out definitively.
-Because we take security very seriously we have acted quickly to disable these bots and notify all Slack teams that may have been impacted.
+Because we take security very seriously we have acted quickly to disable these bots and notify all Slack workspaces that may have been impacted.

-How many teams were impacted?
+How many workspaces were impacted?

-We have been working diligently since becoming aware of the issue to determine which teams were likely impacted.
+We have been working diligently since becoming aware of the issue to determine which workspaces were likely impacted.
 Our goal has been to communicate as quickly as possible while ensuring that our facts are accurate.
 We received a user report late on Friday, December 18th that we began investigating.
 As a result of this investigation, we ran an audit of custom bot integrations across Slack that we completed late Monday evening, December 21, 2015.
-We notified affected teams within 36 hours of the audit being completed.
+We notified affected workspaces within 36 hours of the audit being completed.

 What kind of content was available to deactivated users?